 LIGHT SLEEP AND DEEP SLEEP NREM 2 (stable light sleep) and NREM 3 (deep sleep).
 From light skeep through to deep sleep, brain activity becomes progressively slower.
-If we look at just one cycle of NREM and REM from the last diagram, we can see how NREM is broken down into its different parts. we can see how NREM 1s broken down into its different parts.
+If we look at just one cycle of NREM and REM from the last diagram, we can see how NREM is broken down into its different parts. we can see how NREM 18 broken down into its different parts.
 NREM 1, NREM 2, NREM 3 and REM are the four sleep stages we cycle through while sleeping.
-From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and cities skeep through (NEBM), the transitional phase devived was and sleep.
-We spend only a short time in NEBM 1, but it's long enough for our body to slow down and relax before moving into NREM 2.
+From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and cincis sacepturough roctor I, the transactional phase occovern wase and sleep.
+We spend only a short time in NEEM 1, but it's long enough for our body to slow down and relax before moving into NREM 2.
 This is a more stable type of light sleep.
 It's here that the body temperature ecreases and heart rate and breathing slow down.
 We then progress to NREM 3, the deep sleep stage.
 In this stage there are hardly any muscle movements and it's more difficult to wake someone.
 REM sleep is a very active time for the brain and is the time when by periods of increased heart rate, increased blood pressure and, as the name suggests, rapid eye movements.
 However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreams!
 Body temperature is not well regulated during REM, which could explain why we can sometimes wake feeling hot and sweaty.
 Sleep stages have different names: NREM 1 [N1 or Stage 1), NREM 2 (N2 or Stage 2) and NREM 3 (N3 or Stage 3).
+NREM 1 NREM 2 NREM 3